Superconvergent Gradient Recovery for Virtual Element Methods

-\end{definition} A series of benchmark numerical examples in the next section indicate the recovery-based {\it a posteriori} error estimator \eqref{equ:localind} or \eqref{equ:globalind} is asymptotically exact for the linear virtual element methods, which distinguish it from the residual-type {\it a posteriori} error estimators for virtual element methods in the literature \cite{CGPS2017, BM2015,BB2017}.
+\end{definition} A series of benchmark numerical examples in the next section indicate the recovery-based {\it a posteriori} error estimator \eqref{equ:localind} or \eqref{equ:globalind} is asymptotically exact for the linear virtual element method, which distinguishes it from the residual-type {\it a posteriori} error estimators for virtual element methods in the literature \cite{CGPS2017, BM2015,BB2017}.

-\subsection{Marking Strategy}
+\subsection{Marking strategy}

-When a posteriori error estimator $\eqref{equ:localind}$ is available, we pick up a set elements to be refined.
+Once the recovery-type {\it a posteriori} error estimator $\eqref{equ:localind}$ is available, we pick up a set of elements to be refined.
 This process is called marking.
-There are several different marking strategy.
+There are several different marking strategies.
 In this paper, we adopt the bulk marking strategy proposed by D{\"o}rfler \cite{Do1996}.
 Given a constant $\theta\in (0, 1]$, the bulk strategy is to find $\mathcal{M}_h\subset \mathcal{T}_h$ such that

 In general, the choice of $\mathcal{M}_h$ is not unique.
 We select $\mathcal{M}_h$ such that the cardinality of $\mathcal{M}_h$ is smallest.